 When to plan:

 Start thinking about your Senior session at the end of your Junior year.
 Many times high school yearbook deadlines are in early fall, so capturing your images the Spring or Summer prior to the start of your Senior year is the best time.
 My favorite months are May-September.
-Here's a list of the 2015 Yearbook deadlines for local school to guide you on your decision.
+Here's a list of previous Yearbook deadlines for local schools to use as a guide.

 What to expect:

 Depending on your session choice the photo shoot will last between 1-2 hours.
 We average 20-30min per outfit.
 Locations that are close together are preferred or one location that has lots of variety.
-Once the session begins, so does the clock, any time we spend on traveling or changing outfits will dip into the session length since I cannot pause the sun's decent to the horizon.
-Sessions begin based on the sunset times and cloud cover, typically 2-3 hours before sundown.
+Sessions begin based on the sunset times typically 2-3 hours before sundown.

 How to prepare: